Brands Have Stopped Selling Solutions and Started Selling Validation

 In The Coddling of the American Mind, Haidt identifies one of the “Great Untruths” that emerged from this era: “Always trust your feelings.”
 The idea that your emotional reactions are inherently valid, and if something makes you uncomfortable, the thing is wrong, not your reaction to it.

-Sound familiar?
-That’s exactly the message modern advertising runs on.
+If that sounds familiar, it’s because that’s exactly the message modern advertising runs on.

 The Connection

 Social media trained us to expect validation, not criticism.
-It taught us that our authentic self is inherently valuable and that discomfort is evidence of external problems, not opportunities for growth.
+It taught us that our authentic self is inherently more valuable and that discomfort is evidence of external problems, not opportunities for growth.

-Brands noticed and they adapted.
+Brands noticed and they pivoted.

 It’s not that brands suddenly got more enlightened.
 They just followed the culture to where it was going.